Zero-Tang/NoirVisor/README.md

 # Test
 There is a .NET Framework 4.0 based GUI loader available on GitHub now: https://github.com/Zero-Tang/NoirVisorLoader <br>
-If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher.
+If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher. <br>
+If you use the digital signature provided in NoirVisor's repository, then you should enable the test-signing on your machine.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>